VitMain/sharp_memory_display_breakout/README.md

-# Sharp Memory Display Breakout - nice!view Compatible Version (LS011B7DH03)
+# Sharp Memory Display Breakout (LS011B7DH03)

-A pin-compatible breakout board for the Sharp LS011B7DH03, designed as a DIY alternative to the [nice!view](https://nicekeyboards.com/nice-view).
-This 1.1-inch, 160x68 pixel monochrome memory display features e-paper-like characteristics (~10µA power draw) and high refresh rate (30Hz).
+A breakout board for the Sharp LS011B7DH03, a 1.1-inch, 160x68 pixel monochrome memory display.
+This display is ideal for low-power applications like wireless keyboards due to its e-paper-like characteristics (~10µA power draw) and high refresh rate (30Hz).

+This project is designed to be as small as possible, using fewer components than the Adafruit memory display breakout.

 ![](img/sharp_memory_display-1.png)
 ![](img/sharp_memory_display-2.png)